vihara1124/DEA_Project_NSBM/README.md

-After login in to the system, this is the page that user see.
+After login to the system, this is the page that user see.

 ![Untitled](https://user-images.githubusercontent.com/60148897/94019788-cf86d880-fdcf-11ea-99fa-c396fa818ad3.png)

-4.REGISTER NEW BOOK
+4.REGISTER NEW BOOK PAGE

 ![3](https://user-images.githubusercontent.com/60148897/94019857-e0cfe500-fdcf-11ea-91f3-a7a8c1a66106.png)